bcoin-org/bcoin-org.github.io/guides-markdown/cltv.md

 ## A Live CLTV Transaction
 Let's test this on a regtest network that way we can easily mine our own blocks to verify whether or not everything is working.
+If the coin being sent to the CLTV address was originated from mining, remember it requires at least 100 confirmations to be spent.

 Some of the key differences doing this live: